 With the New mass case button on the Mass case panel (#3), cases can be added to a previously selected mass group in the tree panel.
 Any number of mass cases can be added to a mass group.
-Colour of each mass case can be set manually with the colour palette, which will be used for the graphical object representation into the modeling area.
+Color of each mass case can be set manually with the color palette, which will be used for the graphical object representation in the modelling area.